 06:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Cezanne [Radeon Vega Series / Radeon Vega Mobile Series] [1002:1638] (rev c5)

 As you can see in the output of the previous command, my laptop has two graphics cards.
-Identifying the model is crucial, as if we choose a manual driver installation, we will need the specific for our GPU.
+Identifying the model is crucial, as a manual driver installation requires the specific driver for your GPU.

 However, in Debian we have a utility that simplifies this process, indicating which controller we should install.
-However, to access this utility, we need to modify our Debian repositories.
+However, to access this utility, we need to modify the Debian repositories file.

 To make this modification, we will add the “non-free” section to our repositories using a text editor of our preference: